Coal in India: Coal gasification

-Health & Environmental Impacts
+Health and environmental impacts

 The health and environmental impact of the coal industry is serious in India.
 One study found that 90% of households surveyed in a village near a coal mine reported health problems in the last year, compared to 52% of households from villages at least 40 km away from a mine.
 Additionally, the villages closest to the mine had the greatest incidence of self-reported health problems.
 Health effects of coal ash are also a problem.
 Air pollution from coal-fired power plants is linked with asthma, cancer, heart and lung ailments, neurological problems, acid rain, global warming, and other severe environmental and public health impacts.

 Jharia Coalfield with smoke and burning embers coming from the underground coal field fire.
 The fire has burned for nearly a century and displaced or endangered the health of 100s of thousands of people.

 Health damages are mainly led by particulate matter, including sulfur dioxide (SO2) and nitrogen dioxide (NO2) emitted from coal plants.

 The Centre for Science and Environment has assessed the Indian coal-based power sector as one of the most resource-wasteful and polluting sectors in the world, in part due to the high ash content in India's coal.
 India's Ministry of Environment and Forests has therefore mandated the use of coals whose ash content has been reduced to 34% (or lower) in power plants in urban, ecologically sensitive and other critically polluted areas.

 In 2020 UN secretary general António Guterres said that India should stop building coal-fired power stations before the end of the year and end fossil fuel subsidies.
 According to BloombergNEF excluding subsidies the levelized cost of electricity from new large-scale solar power has been below existing coal-fired power stations since 2021.